robusta-dev/robusta/docs/tutorials/playbook-track-changes.rst

   :align: center

-Use Case 2: Notification on Ingress Port or Path Change
+Use Case 2: Notification on Ingress Rules Change
 *****************************************************************
-**Scenario**: You want to be notified when an Ingress port or path is changed.
+**Scenario**: You want to be notified when an Ingress rules or tls details are changed.

 **Implementation**: